Dheeraj30198/speech-emotion-recognition/README.md

 ## Usage

-Run the Jupyter notebooks (locally or on Colab) in order:
+Run the colab in order:

 1. **Data Setup**: Download and organize the raw RAVDESS audio files.
 2. **Feature Extraction**: Extract MFCC features and save them to the `data/` directory.